DxDiag

 DxDiag logo

-Short for DirectX diagnostics, DxDiag is a Microsoft tool included with DirectX that allow you to view system information and DirectX information relating to your video card and sound card.
-This tool is helpful when needing to troubleshoot driver related issues being encountered by DirectX.
+Short for DirectX diagnostics, DxDiag is a tool from Microsoft included with DirectX to view system information and DirectX information relating to your video card and sound card.
+It is helpful when you must troubleshoot driver-related issues encountered by DirectX.

 DxDiag overview